mike-french/myrex/README.md

   * `\\d`, `\\D` (negated): number digit character class, converted to unicode category `Nd`.
-  * `\\w`, `\\W` (negated): word character class, converted to extension category `Xwd`
+  * `\\w`, `\\W` (negated): word character class, converted to extension category `Xwd`.

 Compile a REGEX into an NFA:
   * Lexical processing of the REGEX to a token sequence.
   * Parse the tokens into an AST.
   * Traverse the AST to build an NFA process network.

-Matching an input string against an NFA process network:
+Matching an input string against a REGEX:
   * Launch an execution manager process.
   * (Optionally) build the NFA network.
   * Inject a traversal message into the NFA network.